echavet/MitsubishiCN105ESPHome/README.md

 `debounce_delay` adds a small delay to the command processing to account for some HomeAssistant buttons that may send repeat commands too quickly.
 A shorter value creates a more responsive UI, a longer value protects against repeat commands.
 (See https://github.com/echavet/MitsubishiCN105ESPHome/issues/21)

+`connection_bootstrap_delay` delays the initial CN105 UART connection sequence (UART init + CONNECT handshake) **after boot**, to ensure the OTA log stream has time to attach.
+This is useful when troubleshooting cold-boot issues remotely: without a delay, the very first connection logs can be missed because the log client connects a few seconds after reboot.
+While this delay is active, the component will **not start communication cycles** until the heatpump replies with the connection success packet.

+Recommended: start with `10s` and increase (e.g., `30s`) if you still miss early logs.
+A safety fallback starts anyway after 120s.

+`installer_mode` enables an extended CN105 connection handshake (CONNECT command `0x5B`) instead of the standard handshake (`0x5A`).
+Some indoor units (notably some ducted SEZ variants) may require this to unlock installer/service privileges so that Function Settings (ISU / `hardware_settings`) return real values instead of `0`.
+Default is `false` for maximum compatibility.

 `fahrenheit_compatibility` improves compatibility with HomeAssistant installations using Fahrenheit units.
 Mitsubishi uses a custom lookup table to convert F to C which doesn't correspond to the actual math in all cases.
 This can result in external thermostats and HomeAssistant "disagreeing" on what the current setpoint is.
 Setting this value to `true` forces the component to use the same lookup tables, resulting in more consistent display of setpoints.
 Recommended for Fahrenheit users.
 (See https://github.com/echavet/MitsubishiCN105ESPHome/pull/298.)

 `use_as_operating_fallback` in the `stage_sensor` enables a fallback mechanism for the activity indicator (idle/heating/cooling/etc.).
 By default, the activity status is based on the compressor running state.
 When this option is enabled, the system uses an OR logic: it shows active status if the compressor is running OR if the stage sensor indicates activity (not IDLE).
 This is particularly useful for 2-stage heating systems where the second stage (e.g., gas heating) may be active while the compressor is off.
 (See https://github.com/echavet/MitsubishiCN105ESPHome/issues/277 and https://github.com/echavet/MitsubishiCN105ESPHome/issues/469)